WordPress/openverse/documentation/projects/proposals/relicensing/20241028-implementation_plan_relicensing.md

 By doing so, we are not betraying the trust of the contributors who have contributed to the project as their contributions will continue to be open-source.
-We did not have a CLA and will not add one.
+We did not have a contributor license agreement (CLA) and will not add one.
+It is generally regarded negatively and indicates that the project can migrate to becoming closed-source in the future.

 > Thus, the absence of a CLA combined with the use of a copyleft license serves
 > as a strong promise about the future of the project.